 She graduated with a BA Ed in South Africa where she taught Geography, History and English at Secondary School level.

-She has been teaching at Small Miracles since 2005.
+Ingrid has been teaching at Small Miracles since 2005.
 She is passionate about Early Childhood Education and her role at Small Miracles.

 “I believe in providing a nurturing environment where each child is encouraged to develop to their fullest potential so that they will thrive and become confident, competent learners and know that they are valued.”

-“My own personal and professional philosophy outlines the importance of providing opportunities for our tamariki to be explorers, encouraging independence and extending their curiosity of the world around them but also to provide a curriculum that is able to balance the serious nature of teaching with joy and humour.
-I also acknowledge the importance of fostering responsive and reciprocal relationships with both the tamariki and our wonderful whanau”
+“My own personal and professional philosophy outlines the importance of providing opportunities for our Tamariki to be explorers, encouraging independence and extending their curiosity of the world around them but also to provide a curriculum that is able to balance the serious nature of teaching with joy and humour.
+I also acknowledge the importance of fostering responsive and reciprocal relationships with both the Tamariki and our wonderful whanau”